Homeowners Association (HOA) Basics & Benefits

 If you live in a current Highland Homes community - View your community page, scroll down to the HOA Information section, and click the "View HOA Documents PDF” link.

-If you live in a previous or other community - Visit your County Recorder's website to locate documents recorded for your association:
+If you live in a community that is no longer on our website - Visit your County Recorder's website to locate documents recorded for your association, or contact your County Recorder's office for further assistance:

 What is the difference between an HOA and a CDD?